 Non-profit organization Art Walk Edmonds puts on a symbiotic, interactive, immersive show between talented, local artists, the shops that host them, and the general art-loving public in search of lasting inspiration to take home.
 AWE happens every third Thurs. of every month, 5 p.m.-8 p.m.

-Nothing beats the fresh Taste (of) Edmonds on a hot summer day.
+Nothing beats Taste Edmonds on a hot summer day.
 The food and entertainment bonanza’s held outdoors, with the kids running around and the band playing everyone’s favorite songs.
 Taste Edmonds returns to Frances Anderson Playfield Aug.
-19-21, Fri./Sat., noon-9 p.m., and Sun., noon-8 p.m., for all ages this time.
-Look for lots of food trucks, art and home goods vendors, a cornhole tournament, and activities for the littles.
-The tasty event has been a major Edmonds Chamber fundraiser — and a huge draw — since 1982.
+11-13, Fri./Sat., noon-9 p.m., and Sun., noon-8 p.m., for all ages.
+Lots of music, food trucks, a cornhole tournament, and a Kids Zone for the littles.
+And new this year, the Taste Edmonds Maker's Market—an ode to makers, craftspeople, artisans and creatives of the Puget Sound area making everything from candles to jewelry, and soaps to pottery.
+The tasty event has been a major Edmonds Chamber fundraiser—and a huge draw—since 1982.

 Edmonds Waterfront is the unofficial gathering place for sun worshippers, outdoorsy types, birders and Puget Sound Express whale watchers, and anyone looking for a peaceful place to land.
 Everywhere you look is a beautiful moment, captured in time: walkable, smooth-sand beaches, Underwater Park marine sanctuary, fishing pier, ferry landing, sea-themed art installations, and those priceless views of Puget Sound and the mountainous horizon.